 A natural amphitheater of rocks, gently sinking into an unusually transparent bright blue pestilence sky waters.

-The coastline is distinguished by a large number of large flat underwater rocks.
-You can reach the beach both by boat and by land, after overcoming a long descent.
+A large number of large flat underwater rocks distinguishes the coastline.
+You can reach the beach by boat and land after overcoming a long descent.

 Sardinia